Pardhanani/KU_bookproject/index.md

 we recommend ignoring the mathematical details, and focusing on the big-picture objectives for which the mathematics is serving as a tool.

+Without further adieu, here are PDF links to the 3 currently available chapters:

 <UL>
   <li><b>
     <A HREF="https://cs.earlham.edu/~pardhan/courses/wip/kasetbook/rw_bookch_neuralnets.pdf" TARGET="_blank">Neural network models</A>